-A collection of essays exploring how the methodologies of the history of art have been used to understand and address the Christian content of artistic works, from early iconography to the work of postwar modernists.
+Essays exploring how methodologies of the history of art have been used to address the Christian content of artistic works, from iconography to postwar modernism.

 Trade Information: LPOD